PowerLedger/powr/docs/src/running-validator/validator-reqs.md

 Running validator for live clusters (including mainnet-beta) inside Docker is not recommended and generally not supported.
-This is due to concerns of general Docker's containerization overhead and resultant performance degradation unless specially configured.
+This is due to concerns of general Docker's containerzation overhead and resultant performance degradation unless specially configured.

 We use Docker only for development purposes.
 Docker Hub contains images for all